Clan Carmichael: 15th to 16th centuries

-Sir John de Carmichael of Meadowflat (later of Carmichael) fought in France with the Scottish army that was sent to aid the French against an English invasion.
-The Battle of Baugé was fought in 1421 where Sir John Carmichael rode in combat against an English commander, unhorsed him and broke his own spear in the action.
-The English commander was the Duke of Clarence who was a Knight of the Garter and brother of Henry V of England.
-Carmichael's victory demoralized the English to the extent that they fled the field and to commemorate this, the Carmichaels bear a broken spear on their clan crest.
+Sir John de Carmichael of Meadowflat (later of Carmichael) fought in France with the Scottish army that was sent to aid the French against an English invasion during the Hundred Years War.
+In 1421, during the Battle of Baugé, he rode in combat against the English commander, Thomas, Duke of Clarence, a Knight of the Garter and brother of King Henry V of England, unhorsed him and broke his own spear in the action.
+Carmichael's victory demoralized the English to the extent that they fled the field; to commemorate this, the Carmichaels bear a broken spear on their clan crest.

-Catherine Carmichael, daughter of Sir John who was captain of Crawford Castle became the mistress of James V of Scotland and bore him a son, who was half-brother to Mary, Queen of Scots.
+Catherine Carmichael, daughter of Sir John, who was captain of Crawford Castle, became the mistress of James V of Scotland and bore him a son, who was half-brother to Mary, Queen of Scots.
 The king built the castle of Crawfordjohn for them to meet undisturbed.

-In 1546 Peter Carmichael of Balmedie participated in the killing of Cardinal Beaton in his St Andrews Castle.
-Carmichael was sent to the 'galleys' where he shared penance with John Knox, the reformer.
+In 1546, Peter Carmichael of Balmedie participated in the killing of Cardinal Beaton in his own seat at St Andrews Castle.
+Carmichael was sent to the galleys, where he shared penance with the Protestant reformer and clergyman John Knox.
 Carmichael was imprisoned but later escaped.

-Sir John Carmichael was known as the most expert Borderer.
-He was chief of the Clan Carmichael from 1585 to 1599 when he was murdered.
-He had been a favourite of James VI of Scotland and was knighted at the coronation of the king's queen, Anne, and was later sent on a diplomatic mission to England.
+Sir John Carmichael was known as "the most expert borderer".
+He was chief of Clan Carmichael from 1585 to 1599, when he was murdered.
+He had been a favourite of James VI of Scotland, was knighted at the coronation of the king's queen, Anne, and was later sent on a diplomatic mission to England.
 Sir John was also Captain of the King's Guard, Master of the Stables, warden of the west marches and a Privy Councillor.
 He died when he was ambushed after arresting some Armstrongs during a disturbance.
 However Sir John's brother, Carmichael of Edrom, prosecuted the murderer and obtained justice.